Suzuki Vitara: Fourth generation (LY; 2015)

-Facelift
+Facelifts

 Suzuki unveiled a renewed version of the Vitara at the 2018 Paris Motor Show in milestone of its 30th anniversary in 2018.
 Changes include a heightened front bumper to give space for the millimeter-wave radar at the front.
 The conventional digital multi-information display was replaced with a 4.2" colour LCD MID.
-Like the Jimny and Swift, Suzuki Safety Support was also adopted for the model which includes a collision avoidance system (called Dual Sensor Brake Support by Suzuki) and a traffic sign recognition function.
+Like the Jimny and Swift, Suzuki Safety Support was also adopted for the model which includes a collision avoidance system (called Dual Sensor Brake Support (DSBS)) and a traffic sign recognition function.
 The M16A 1.6-litre naturally aspirated petrol engine is also replaced with a new K10C Boosterjet 1.0-litre three-cylinder turbocharged petrol engine in Europe.

 Starting from March 2020, all engine for European market Vitara was replaced by a new Euro 6d compliant "K14D Boosterjet" 1.4-litre turbocharged petrol engine with a 48V mild hybrid technology, coupled to a belt-driven Integrated Starter Generator (ISG), which delivers 129 PS and 235 Nm.
 The ISG electric motor produces 14 PS and 53 Nm.

+Another facelift was introduced in April 2024 with redesigned front bumper, new sets of dual tone wheels, larger rear upper spoiler, a bigger 9-inch LCD display and an advanced collision avoidance system Dual Sensor Brake Support II (DSBS II).

-Strong hybrid
+Full hybrid

-In January 2022, Suzuki released a 140V strong hybrid variant of Vitara marketed as 'Full Hybrid' in selected countries in Europe such as Hungary, France, Poland and the Netherlands, other European countries such as United Kingdom and Ireland received this model in March.
-The strong hybrid model was released in Japan as the Escudo in April 2022, which after the nameplate's temporary discontinuation in September 2021, as the conventional petrol model is no longer offered in the Japanese domestic market.
+In January 2022, Suzuki released a 140V full hybrid variant of Vitara in selected countries in Europe such as Hungary, France, Poland and the Netherlands, other European countries such as United Kingdom and Ireland received this model in March.
+The strong hybrid model was released in Japan as the Escudo in April 2022, which after the nameplate's temporary discontinuation in September 2021, as the conventional petrol model is no longer offered in the Japanese market.

 It is powered with a new dual-injector 1.5-litre petrol engine called K15C Dualjet, a reworked version of the K15B engine.
 The engine is combined with a Motor Generator Unit (MGU) electric motor, which produces 33 PS and 60 Nm.
 The combined power of the petrol engine and the electric motor is 115 PS.
 This hybrid model is only available with a 6-speed automated manual (dubbed as Auto Gear Shift (AGS) by Suzuki) and available for both front-wheel and all-wheel drive configuration.
 Due to the placement of battery pack in the boot, as a result, the capacity is decreased to 289-litre and 569-litre when rear seats folded.